MicrosoftDocs/fabric-docs/docs/data-science/how-to-create-ai-skill.md

 ## Create a new AI skill

 Like other standard Fabric items creation processes, you can create a new AI skill from the Fabric **Data Science** home page, by selecting the workspace **New** option, or by using the Create Hub.
-You must provide a name.
+You must provide a name, as shown in this screenshot:

 :::image type="content" source="./media/how-to-create-ai-skill/create-ai-skill.png" alt-text="Screenshot showing creation of an AI skill." lightbox="./media/how-to-create-ai-skill/create-ai-skill.png":::